The Technical Story of Lordstown Motors Corp. (RIDE) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 15.30 percent of Lordstown Motors Corp. shares are owned by insiders, and 26.90 percent are held by financial institutions.
-Burns Stephen S., the 10% Owner at Lordstown Motors Corp.
-(RIDE) has sold 3,204,000 shares of firm on Nov 12 at a price of $5.88 against the total amount of $18.84 million.
-In another inside trade, Rodriguez Julio C., Chief Financial Officer of Lordstown Motors Corp.
-(NASDAQ:RIDE) sold 9,300 shares of the firm on Feb 04 for a total worth of $0.25 million at a price of $27.00.
-An inside trade which took place on Feb 04, Vice President of Engineering of Lordstown Motors Corp.
-Post Darren sold 10,000 shares of firm against total price of $0.27 million at the cost of $27.21 per share.
+Currently, 18.10 percent of Lordstown Motors Corp. shares are owned by insiders, and 29.10 percent are held by financial institutions.
+NINIVAGGI DANIEL A, the CHIEF EXECUTIVE OFFICER at Lordstown Motors Corp.
+(RIDE) has bought 15,400 shares of firm on Mar 03 at a price of $2.43 against the total amount of $37350.0.
+In another inside trade, NINIVAGGI DANIEL A, CHIEF EXECUTIVE OFFICER of Lordstown Motors Corp.
+(NASDAQ:RIDE) bought 4,600 shares of the firm on Mar 02 for a total worth of $11240.0 at a price of $2.44.
+An inside trade which took place on Mar 02, 10% Owner of Lordstown Motors Corp.
+Burns Stephen S. sold 2,500,000 shares of firm against total price of $6.1 million at the cost of $2.44 per share.